armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 The prod deployment requires a manual approval to begin deployment and another to continue deployment after the traffic split.

-## 2. Deploy your app
+## Deploy your app
 In order to see some deployment strategies at work, you'll need to deploy your app twice.
-The first time, CDaaS will skip any traffic splitting or manual approval steps in order to have a stable version fully deployed.
+The first time, CD-as-a-Service will skip any traffic splitting or manual approval steps in order to have a stable version fully deployed.
 The second deploy will demonstrate an advanced deployment strategy, routing only 25% of traffic to your new version, while routing the rest to the stable version.

 ### Deploy the first version

+1. Install the CLI if you haven't already.
+   {{< include "install-cli.md" >}}

-1. Log in using the CLI.
+1. **Log in using the CLI.**

    ```bash
    armory login